 Can It Cause A Spike In Sugar Levels Or Insulin?

-Erythritol has a glycemic index of zero, and has been known to show no impact on blood sugar or insulin levels, which is why it is a favorite among people following
+Erythritol has a glycemic index of zero, and has been known to show no impact on blood sugar or insulin levels, which is why it is a favorite among people following a low-carb diet.
+Many studies conducted on this have reported that erythritol does not increase serum levels of glucose or insulin in the body.
+They also confirmed that it doesn’t cause any significant changes in the levels of total cholesterol or free fatty acids.

 A Disadvantage Of All Artificial Sweeteners